Growth-Kinetics/diffmem_sample_memory/memories/people/poole.md

 /START
 ### 🔗 **Relationship Dynamics** [Strength: Medium]
 *   **Dr. Henry Jekyll:** [Status: Master] Poole serves as Dr. Jekyll's butler.
 He is loyal and follows his master's instructions, even when they are unusual.
-*   **Mr. Utterson:** [Status: Recognized Visitor] Poole knows Mr. Utterson by name and grants him immediate entry into Dr. Jekyll's home, indicating a pre-existing professional relationship.
+*   **Mr. Utterson:** [Status: Regular Informant] While still a recognized visitor, Poole's primary interaction with Utterson shifts.
+He becomes Utterson's sole source of information about Dr. Jekyll's decline, delivering regular, grim reports from the doorstep as Jekyll refuses all visitors.
 *   **Mr. Hyde:** [Status: Figure of Authority] Poole is aware of Mr. Hyde's privileged status within the household.
 He confirms that Hyde has his own key and, critically, that all staff have "orders to obey him."
 Poole notes that Hyde's presence is confined to the laboratory side of the house and that he "never dines here."
 /END 🔗 **Relationship Dynamics**